igsl-group/JiraDashboardMigrator/README.md

 - For JQL clause with multiple object references, by default the algorithm will drop invalid references and continue translating.
 You can require all object references be resolved by specifying -avm (all values mapped).
 - By default existing filters will not be modified.
 Specify -of (overwrite filter) to update existing filters.
 - This will output Filter.Map.json and Filter.[Timestamp].csv.
 The CSV file contains all the information of the mapping results.
+- Filters are parsed using an ANTLR library provided in Jira Data Center.
+The classes are packaged in \lib\JiraClasses.jar.
+Atlassian stated they don't use this library themselves but provide it just to be nice.
 ```
 java -jar JiraDashboardMigrator-<version>.jar -c <config.json> -cf [true|false] [-avm] [-of]
 ```